jdarosTD/android-strings-converter/README.md

     }
     ```

-    There are 2 differents modes :
+    **There are 2 differents modes :**

       * Retrieve : to retrieve the remote google sheet file to your local project
       * Apply    : to apply your local resources file to your remote google sheet

+    **Google authentication :**

     The plugin uses oAuth2 to connect to your google spreadsheet.
       Throw the google console api, you will have :
       * To active the google sheet api
       * Create an OAuth 2.0 client id
       * Add the client id and client secret in your build file (or your gradle global properties) as defined above

     Then, from your google drive, create a single google sheet file, and add its key in your build.gradle as defined above

-    NB : Actually, you will have create one tab per module.
+    **!!
+NB  :** Actually, you will have create one tab per module.
 The name of the tab has to be the name of the module.
 Auto creation of the tab will come soon

+    **Languages :**

+    You will have to define the languages you manage in your app.
+There must be at least one language defined.
+    There is also a "Main" language defined as in Android as a default language

+    *Example:*
+       ```groovy
+       stringsconverter {
+          ...
+          lang = "fr, es"
+       }
+       ```

+       In this example, we are considering English as the default language

+     **!!
+NB  :** Actually there is no "header" generated in the Google sheet, so you have to keep the order of the languages in your file and in your configuration.
+Evolution will come soon.

      * ### Step 3 : Launch the script with a simple build

      The plugin is defined as it is a dependency of the "preBuild" task in the Android Gradle Plugin.
 On the first launch, the plugin will launch a browser for you to let you connect on your google account.